 - "Ad arma!
 Ad arma!" means "To Arms!
 To Arms!"

 - "Imitātiō Deī" means "Imitation of God".

 - There are also an awful lot of Latin phrases in the band's lyrics.
-A mostly complete list of the band's Latin phrases (along with commentary on the grammatical correctness thereof - there seem to be at most a handful of mistakes, which is fairly impressive given how much of it there is) can be found here.
+A mostly complete list of the band's Latin phrases (along with commentary on the grammatical correctness thereof - there seem to be at most a handful of mistakes, which is quite impressive given how much they use) can be found here.

 - Furnaces also contains explicit examples in passages like the following (which, to be clear, reflect an attitude that the band is condemning):"Everything is degenerate as it leaves the hands of the Author of nature; everything becomes good in the hands of Man."

 - For that matter, this is also a plausible interpretation of the band's usage of this quote from the French novelist Léon Bloy that appears in the liner notes of Kénôse:"Le fond de ma pensée est que dans ce monde en chute toute joie éclate dans l'ordre naturel et toute douleur dans l'ordre divin."